 An implant supported denture is a very good option.
 Implant supported dentures are fixed, meaning they stay in at all times.
 There are several significant disadvantages compared to an implant supported bridge.
 First of all, this option usually has less implants and therefore provides 1 or 2 less teeth on each side in the back.
 Additionally, if an implant ever failed and you only have 4 the whole prosthesis may not function properly anymore.
 Furthermore, implant supported dentures use high end denture teeth and acrylic instead of porcelain.
 Denture teeth and acrylic are less esthetic and much less durable.
 Acrylic is porous and thus impossible to really clean.
 This can result in unpleasant odors.
 On the plus side acrylic is much cheaper to repair than the above option.

 Cost of implant supported dentures

-Implant supported dentures cost $17,000 – $22,000 per jaw in our office.
+Implant supported dentures typically cost $20,000 – $22,000 per jaw in our office.
 The variance is in the surgical side (number implants and bone grafting).